smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

     - [x] Topic of image (ex. education, public health)
     - [x] Personality dimensions of image (ex. patriotic, threatening)

 As you can see, there is a lot of complexity to consider when constructing this new collection of minority appeal variables and related covariates for the 2018 political images dataset.
-I will begin my GSoC project by critically examining each of three questions outlined prior to jumping into building a prediction model.
+I will begin my GSoC project by critically examining each of these questions outlined prior to jumping into building a prediction model.